byblian/pyhoshen/docs/_posts/2019-04-12-The-polls-had-systematic-error-but-the-model-explained-them-well.md

 [pyHoshen](https://pyhoshen.org/2019/04/07/2019-Election-Final-Forecast.html)|13.86|3|28|31|6|7|10|8|0|6|4|5|4|6|5|0
 [Knesset Jeremy](https://knessetjeremy.com/2019/04/07/knessetjeremy-phase-2-prediction-analysis/)|12.49|-1|30|29|5|6|9|7|4|6|5|4|4|6|5|0

-So first, hats off to Knesset Jeremy whose prediction beat all the polls.
-Its "distance" is 12.49 about one mandate less than the closest poll by TNS at 13.34.
+So first, hats off to Knesset Jeremy whose [prediction](https://knessetjeremy.com/2019/04/07/knessetjeremy-phase-2-prediction-analysis/) beat all the polls.
+Its "distance" is 12.49 which is about one mandate less than the closest poll by TNS at 13.34.
 It also correctly predicted that Likud would have a 1 mandate advantage over Blue & White!

-But my model's prediction also was relatively good.
+But [the pyHoshen model's prediction](https://pyhoshen.org/2019/04/07/2019-Election-Final-Forecast.html) also was relatively good.
 Its average error closely represents the error of the poll average at approximately the average error of all the final pre-election polls.
 We can see this in the graph below:

 ![Final Pre-election Poll Errors and the Model](/images/2019-04-12-The-model-explained-the-polls-well/2019-04-12-The-model-explained-the-polls-well-poll-and-model-errors.png)